kontena/docs/using-kontena/nodes.md

 If the node was provisioned using the Kontena CLI built-in provisioning tool, you can terminate the host machine using the `kontena <provider> node terminate` command.
 This will also remove the Kontena Node.
 If the host machine has already been terminated, then the `kontena node remove` command can be used to forget the terminated node.

 If the node was provisioned with a node token, then the `kontena node remove` command can also be used to invalidate the node token, forcing the agent to disconnect if it is still connected.
-Nodes provisioned using grid tokens cannot be removed if they are still online, because the agent will simply reconnect and the node will quickly re-appear.
+Nodes provisioned using grid tokens cannot be removed if they are still online, because the agent would simply reconnect and the node would quickly re-appear.

 **IMPORTANT!** If you remove a Kontena Node that has `stateful` Kontena Service instances deployed, those Kontena Service instances will be re-scheduled for the next Kontena Service deploy and lose their state.